alismxwll/squad/README.md

 Initializes a new Soldier object with a name and a set of default stats.

-Initializes a new Weapon object with a name.
+Initializes a new Weapon object with a name and a set of default stats.